By Richard R. Watkins, MD, MS, FACP, FIDSA

 Of the 507 patients who received antibiotic therapy during the study period, 95 (19%) reported a beta-lactam allergy.
 In the group that reported a beta-lactam allergy and a beta-lactam was considered optimal therapy, 47 (65%) received a beta-lactam, while 25 (35%) received a non-beta-lactam drug.
 There was an increased likelihood of an adverse event for the patients who did not receive preferred beta-lactam therapy (adjusted odds ratio [OR], 3.18; 95% confidence interval [CI], 1.28-7.89).
 The adverse events were mostly due to increased rates of readmission and adverse drug reactions, although there were no significant differences in mortality between the beta-lactam-allergic and non-allergic patients.
 Moreover, there were no significant differences in outcomes between those patients who reported a beta-lactam allergy yet were given a beta-lactam, compared to patients who did not report a beta-lactam allergy.
 Further analysis to adjust for possible confounding due to a diagnosis of bacteremia from an unknown primary source did not result in any significant changes to the findings.

 This study is noteworthy because it showed that patients with a reported beta-lactam allergy who did not receive preferred beta-lactam therapy had three times the chance of an adverse event compared to those without a reported allergy.
-According to the CDC, 10% of the population reports a penicillin allergy, but < 1% of the whole population is truly allergic.1 Furthermore, approximately 80% of patients with IgE-mediated penicillin allergy lose their sensitivity after 10 years.
+According to the Centers for Disease Control and Prevention, 10% of the population reports a penicillin allergy, but < 1% of the whole population is truly allergic.1 Furthermore, approximately 80% of patients with IgE-mediated penicillin allergy lose their sensitivity after 10 years.
 The findings reported by MacFadden and colleagues support the notion that beta-lactam antibiotics might be appropriate in select patients who report beta-lactam allergies, such as those with non-severe allergy histories.
 Also, increasing beta-lactam usage in these patients may lead to more cures and fewer adverse events.

 One way to objectively assess for beta-lactam allergy is by skin testing.
 A recent study in which ID fellows at the University of Maryland Medical Center performed penicillin skin testing (PST) showed that 96% of patients tested negative, leading to changes in antibiotic therapy in 84% of cases.2 As these investigators mentioned, PST can help antibiotic stewardship efforts, reduce antibiotic costs (e.g., less aztreonam use), lead to better clinical outcomes (e.g., using ampicillin instead of vancomycin for enterococcal endocarditis), and is a potential revenue source for ID practices.
 The study by MacFadden and colleagues, therefore, adds to the growing body of evidence that PST can be used to potentially improve patient outcomes.